 For co-founder Dan Marca, DANCIN Vineyards represents a culmination of a life lived in pursuit of connection.
 First, it was the connection to his life and business partner, Cindy Marca (“DANCIN” is a portmanteau of their first names).
 Then it was their shared love of wine, food and winemaking, and a deep connection to the rugged, fertile land of Southern Oregon.
 Today, this award-winning winery in Medford, just a mile from Jacksonville, is a monument to the magic that happens when wine, food, and people come together.
-“This is one of the most diverse growing regions in the world,” Dan Marca says.
+“DANCIN was created to facilitate conversations,” Dan Marca says.
 “A place where you will experience warm hospitality as you taste the multi-faceted expressions of the wines we produce, paired alongside our menu of chef-inspired selections.”

 Much like ballet dancers themselves, DANCIN’s wines delight as soloists, but truly shine in a pas de deux with the farm-to-table food served onsite.
 Since the winery was founded in 2012, food has always been part of the DANCIN Vineyards mission, especially given Dan’s cultural background.

 After a family trip to his father’s hometown decades ago, Marca fell under the spell of the Sicilian way of eating, drinking, and enjoying quality time with friends and family.
 This is the inspiration for the tasting room and the relaxed ambiance at DANCIN, where wine and food can dance together.